-Applications are reviewed by an independent panel consisting of one representative from local members of the NSP (Core Community Services, Melkite Catholic Welfare Association), the SSI Community Engagement and Capacity Manager and the project consultant.
+Applications are reviewed by an independent panel consisting of one representative from local members of the NSP (Core Community Services, Melkite Catholic Welfare Association, Western Sydney Migrant Resource Centre) and the SSI Community Engagement and Capacity Manager.

 The decision of the independent panel will be final and cannot be appealed.